syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 ## Overcome browser height limitation in virtual scrolling

 Load millions of records in the Grid by using virtual scrolling feature, which means it allows to load and render rows in on demand basis while scrolling vertically.
 As a result, we lighten the browser’s load by minimizing the DOM elements and rendering elements only when it needs.
-Usually, the height of the grid element can be calculated by using the Total Records Count * Row Height([rowHeight](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html?_ga=2.207589139.1866492899.1668399004-1964677263.1614851411#Syncfusion_EJ2_Grids_Grid_RowHeight) property of grid).
+Usually, the height of the grid element can be calculated by using the Total Records Count * [Row Height](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowHeight) property of grid.

 Even though Grid has optimized design for high-performance, the browser has some maximum pixel height limitation for scroll bar element.
 The content placed above the maximum height cannot be scrolled if the element height is greater than the browser's maximum height.
 This browser height limitation affects the virtual scrolling enabled grid, which means when a large number of records are bound to the Grid, it can only display the records until the maximum height of the browser is reached.
 Once the browser's height is reached, the remaining records will be hidden.